-As an agency or marketing firm, it makes sense that you want to sing the praises of a successful project.
-To tell the world about what you can do, as a way to establish authority, spotlight creative and to ramp up new business opportunities.
+As a business, it makes sense you’d want to sing the praises of a successful project.
+To tell the world about what you can do, as a way to establish authority, spotlight creativity, and ramp up new business opportunities.
 But know this: Not every customer wants to brag about the success of a project.

 In fact, some don’t even want the public to know they used an outside resource to complete the work — as it could pull focus away from the talents and accomplishments of their own internal marketing team.

 For the best chance at securing a ‘yes’ from your client, try this three-step approach: